bevyengine/bevy-website/release-content/0.15/release-notes/15281_Add_core_and_alloc_over_std_Lints.md

 <!-- Add `core` and `alloc` over `std` Lints -->
 <!-- https://github.com/bevyengine/bevy/pull/15281 -->

-Bevy is entirely dependent on the standard library, making it challenging to use on embedded, niche platforms, and even certain consoles.
+Bevy relies heavily on Rust's [standard library](https://doc.rust-lang.org/std/), making it challenging to use on embedded, niche platforms, and even certain consoles.
 But what if that _wasn't_ the case?

 Bevy's maintainers have undertaken a new initiative to challenge the reliance on the standard